 In its infancy, I joined the first ever colour newspaper, Today, as sports desk assistant and then assistant to the managing editor.
 A great paper to work on, where I eventually got my first creative break.
 Six months after finally talking my way on to the Graphics desk, in 1995, we were working on the last edition of Today Newspaper.
 A sad day indeed.

 I went to art college to study Graphic Design and joined Associated Newspapers (now dmg media) in a small project team of three designers.
 This growing, internal design studio took on much of the non-editorial design needs of the group and I quickly earned my senior designer stripes.
 In 2005, after a restructure and merger with a digital agency, we became A&N Creative.
-This full-service creative marketing agency’s client base included all the Associated Newspaper’s titles, Northcliffe Media’s local titles, all of the pure play sites and its parent company DMGT, plus some external clients.
+This full-service creative marketing agency’s client base included all the Associated Newspaper’s titles, Northcliffe Media’s local titles, all of the pure play sites and its parent company DMGT.
 To borrow a phrase, we adopted a ‘nothing is impossible’ attitude and created award-winning work.
 From internal communications to multi-platform ad campaigns; branding to commercial advertising supplements and recipe books to major events.
 As Head of Creative I was extremely proud of the giant, fearless steps the team took and the great work produced.

 In 2014 I set up on my own, a rewarding time taking on new clients and commissions, expanding my skill set and networking.
 One of my key clients was The Lighthouse Company and as the need for someone with my skillset grew, it was an easy decision to eventually go from freelance to Marketing and Design Manager at The Lighthouse Company in 2016.